wp-plugins/birchschedule/readme.txt

-=== BirchPress Scheduler ===
+=== BirchPress Scheduler - Appointment Booking Calendar ===
 Contributors: birchpress
-Tags: appointment, appointment scheduler, appointment scheduling, scheduler, scheduling appointments, appointment booking Requires at least: 3.3
+Tags: calendar, appointment scheduler, appointment calendar, scheduler, booking calendar, appointment booking calendar Requires at least: 3.3
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 1.3.0
+Stable tag: 1.3.1

-BirchPress Scheduler is an appointment booking toolkit that allows service businesses to take reservations online.
+BirchPress Scheduler is a booking calendar and appointment scheduler that allows service businesses to take reservations online.

 == Description ==

-BirchPress Scheduler is an appointment booking toolkit that allows service businesses such as spas, yoga studios, contractors and photographers to take reservations online.
+BirchPress Scheduler is a booking calendar and appointment scheduler that allows service businesses such as spas, yoga studios, contractors and photographers to take reservations online.
 Merchants can embed a booking form in a page or post on the website, and customers can see service availability and book a reservation online directly.
 It is an effective tool to manage appointments and staffing schedules.

 = Feature: =
 * Schedule appointments by selecting dates and staff